-• As highlighted, standards have been rising in primary and secondary schools and academies but, children and young people who are eligible for free school meals continue to attain less well than their classmates.

-- A recent national report highlighted that Herefordshire is a 'cold spot' in relation to social mobility2 in fact ranking 271 out of 324 for local authorities across the country.
-Herefordshire children are less likely to be in education and training than the England average, and children have told us they want more opportunities to experience work and better chances to realise their ambitions and to prepare them for adult life. - The achievement of children and young people with an Education Health and Care plan could also improve as this group achieves less well in Herefordshire than the same group nationally.
-Engagement undertaken with professionals has highlighted the need to better support children who may face challenges that could limit their achievement, including children with disabilities and children with autism.
+- Standards have been rising in primary and secondary schools and academies but, children and young people who are eligible for free school meals continue to attain less well than their classmates. - A national report published in November 2017 highlighted that Herefordshire is a 'cold spot' in relation to social mobility in fact ranking 271 out of 324 for local authorities across the country.
+Herefordshire children are less likely to be in education and training than the England average, and children have told us they want more opportunities to experience work and better chances to realise their ambitions and to prepare them for adult life. - The achievement of children and young people with an Education Health and Care plan could also improve as this group has a lower level of achievement in Herefordshire than the same group nationally.
+Engagement undertaken with professionals has highlighted the need to improve support for children who may face challenges that could limit their achievement, including children living in income deprived families and children with special educational needs and disabilities.